muazrana/group-project/README.md

  16.    return (response)

 # Using RDS (Amazon Relational Database Service)
-In AWS console, search for RDS and create the database and follow the given steps:
+__"Creating the database"__ In AWS console, search for RDS and create the database and follow the given steps:

  1. __Choose a daabase creation method__ "Standard Create"
  2. __Engine Option__ "MySQL"